department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials/README.md

 | 13     | 2 Weeks / 1 Sprint      | Very Large Story / Feature     | Very complex / not all facets known, may take a full sprint or longer  |
 | 21     | More than a sprint      | Feature / Capability (EPIC)    | Needs to be split                                                      |

-Reminder:  Story points are unitless scales of measurement which are sized in relation to other tasks.
-This idea of relative sizing is the fundamental driver in Agile estimation and should help keep work effort streamlined and provide scalability forward.
+Reminder: Story points are unitless cales of measurement which are sized in relation to other tasks.
+This idea of relative sizing is the fundamental driver in Agile estimation and should help keep work effort streamlined and provide scalability going forward.

 ---

 ## Solution Narrative